Chaos to Order: A Label Propagation Perspective on Source-Free Domain Adaptation: Experiments

-\paragraph{Comparison with clustering-based Method.} As discussed in related work, NRC uses reciprocal nearest neighbors to measure clustering affinity.
-The improvement of our method indicates that our adaptive local consistency regularization makes more effective use of intra-class structural information.
-Compared with AaD, our ALT improves the accuracy by 1.6\% on Office-31 and by 3.1\% on Office-Home, indicating that the co-training of the local consistency regularizer and the input consistency regularizer performs reliable label propagation through the subpopulation of unlabeled data.
+\paragraph{Comparison with clustering-based Method} As discussed in related work, NRC~\cite{NRC} uses reciprocal nearest neighbors to measure clustering affinity.
+On the hard tasks of Office-Home, our approach outperforms the accuracy of NRC by a considerable margin, especially on tasks Pr$\rightarrow$Ar (73.8\% v.s.
+65.3\%).
+The improvement of our method indicates the importance of our adaptive input-consistency regularization for capturing intra-class structural information.
+Compared with AaD~\cite{AaD}, our CtO improves the accuracy by 1.6\% on Office-31 and by 3.1\% on Office-Home, indicating that the co-training of the adaptive local-consistency regularizer and the adaptive input-consistency regularizer performs reliable label propagation through the subpopulation of unlabeled data.
+Moreover, in VisDA, CtO exhibits higher recognition accuracy for several confusing objects than AaD, which indicates that the adaptive input-consistency regularizer can enhance model discrimination by providing more comprehensive intra-class information.

-\paragraph{Visualization.} To demonstrate the superiority of our method, we show the t-SNE feature visualization and confusion matrix on Office-31 (see Figure~\ref{vis:tsne_con}).
-From Figures~\ref{vis:tsne_con}(a-d), we can observe that the clustering of the target features is more compact after the adaptation by ALT.
-Figures ~\ref{vis:tsne_con}(b) and (d) illustrate that ALT can achieve good model adaptation whether the model is pre-trained on a large-scale or small-scale source domain.
-In particular, when significant domain differences exist (as shown in Figure~\ref{vis:d_a_res}), abundant target features are jumbled together, so that the model has difficult in capturing the local structure.
-The flexible data division of our method, thus, customizes the learning strategy for different data properties, which benefits the estimation of ground-truth structural information.
-The comparison of Figure~\ref{vis:tsne_con}(e) and (f) further demonstrates that our method increases prediction diversity by adaptively adjusting the training on under-learned or hard-to-learn samples (\ie outlier).